-The only treatment for intestinal atresia is surgery.
-But before surgery, your baby’s doctors will:
+The only treatment for intestinal atresia (IA) is surgery.
+Before surgery, your baby’s doctors will:

-- Insert a tube (nasogastric tube, NG tube, or orogastric tube, OG tube) that passes through your baby’s nose or mouth into the stomach.
+- Insert a tube through your baby’s nose into the stomach (nasogastric tube, or NG tube).
 The tube empties the stomach and keeps gas out.